Zoten64/TicTacToe/README.md

 5. As a visually impaired user I want the website to be accessible so that I can also play
 6. As a player I want difficulty settings
 7. As a player I want customizeability
-8. As a player I want to have fun playing

 ## Features